gchristofferson/kc/wp-content/plugins/data-tables-generator-by-supsystic/readme.txt

  * Added support for PMT formula
  * Added cell format type select feature
  * Added cell formats currency, percent, date
- * Add German language
+ * Add the German language
  * Added handling for shortcodes in table content
- * Fix bug with non clickable links in some themes on mobile devices
+ * Fix bug with nonclickable links in some themes on mobile devices

 = 1.3.0 / 29.12.2015 =
  * Fix broken contact form
  * Fix table editor issues
  * Improved add link dialog
- * Added pro feature to make editable fields with formula on frontend
+ * Added pro feature to make editable fields with the formula on the frontend
- * Add feature to recalculate width in hiden tables when they become visible
+ * Add feature to recalculate width in hidden tables when they become visible

 = 1.2.9 / 14.12.2015 =
  * Fix for FF and IE bug not supporting max-width:100% in table cells